onaio/fhir-web/packages/plan-form-core/README.md

 ### Props/ Configuration

-Util functions exposed can optionally take a config object shaped as follows:
+Some of the util functions exposed can optionally take a config object shaped as follows:

 ```typescript
 /** describes all possible configuration options */